Azure/bicep/docs/experimental-features.md

 The extension definitions also support aliasing via `bicepconfig.json` similar to [`moduleAliases`](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-modules#aliases-for-modules).
 For example `extension 'br/public:az@1.0.0' as az`.

 ### `extendableParamFiles`
 Enables the ability to extend bicepparam files from other bicepparam files.
+For more information, see [Extendable Bicep Params Files](./experimental/extendable-param-files.md).

 ### `extensibility`
 Allows Bicep to use an extensibility model to deploy non-ARM resources.
 Currently, we support Kubernetes extension ([Bicep Kubernetes extension](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider)) and Microsoft Graph extension ([Bicep templates for Microsoft Graph](https://aka.ms/graphbicep)).